THE ROYAL CANADIAN MINT INVITES THE PUBLIC TO TRADE THEIR CHANGE FOR THE FIRST CIRCULATION COINS TO FEATURE THE EFFIGY OF HIS MAJESTY KING CHARLES III

 THE ROYAL CANADIAN MINT INVITES THE PUBLIC TO TRADE THEIR CHANGE FOR THE FIRST CIRCULATION COINS TO FEATURE THE EFFIGY OF HIS MAJESTY KING CHARLES III Français

-OTTAWA, ON, Dec.
-8, 2023 /CNW/ -The Royal Canadian Mint is hosting a coin exchange at its Ottawa boutique where it is inviting the public to trade their change to collect the first circulation coins to feature the effigy of His Majesty King Charles III.
+WINNIPEG, MB, Dec.
+12, 2023 /CNW/ - The Royal Canadian Mint is hosting a coin exchange at its Winnipeg boutique where it is inviting the public to trade their change to collect the first circulation coins to feature the effigy of His Majesty King Charles III.
+The Honourable Anita R. Neville, Lieutenant Governor of Manitoba, will officially open the event as the first customer to participate in the coin exchange.

 This is a unique opportunity to collect one of each circulating denomination featuring Canada's new royal effigy.
 Visitors will receive a package of 2023-dated coins containing a $2, $1, 25-cent, 10-cent and 5-cent coin, worth a total value of $3.40.